devict/magopie/README.md

 ![Demo][demogif]

-Note: we were tunneling through ngrok to work around a local network problem.
+Note: we were tunneling through ngrok for the demo to work around a local networking problem.

 ## Notable Features
 * Android client using Go bindings via [gomobile][gomobile].